GRASS logo

 i.rectify uses the control points included in the source data or identified with the Ground Control Points Manager to calculate a transformation matrix and then converts x,y cell coordinates to standard map coordinates for each pixel in the image.
 The result is a planimetric image with a transformed coordinate system (i.e., a different coordinate system than before it was rectified).
 Supported transformation methods are first, second, and third order polynomial and thin plate spline.
 Thin plate spline is recommended for ungeoreferenced satellite imagery where ground control points (GCPs) are included.
 Examples are NOAA/AVHRR and ENVISAT imagery which include throusands of GCPs.

 If no ground control points are available, the Ground Control Points Manager must be run before i.rectify.
-An image must be georeferences before it can reside in a standard coordinate LOCATION, and therefore be analyzed with the other map layers in the standard coordinate LOCATION.
-Upon completion of i.rectify, the rectified image is deposited in the target standard coordinate LOCATION.
-This LOCATION is selected using i.target.
+An image must be georeferenced before it can reside in a standard coordinate project, and therefore be analyzed with the other map layers there.
+Upon completion of i.rectify, the rectified image is deposited in the target standard coordinate project.
+This project is selected using i.target.

-If the -c flag is used, i.rectify will only rectify that portion of the image or raster map that occurs within the chosen window region in the target location, and only that portion of the cell file will be relocated in the target database.
-It is important therefore, to check the current mapset window in the target LOCATION if the -c flag is used.
+If the -c flag is used, i.rectify will only rectify that portion of the image or raster map that occurs within the chosen window region in the target project, and only that portion of the cell file will be relocated in the target database.
+It is important therefore, to check the current mapset window in the target project if the -c flag is used.

 Coordinate transformation